Chips100/clr2ts/README.md

 },
 ```

-This example shows that decorators do not have to match attributes in the source assembly, but can be applied by arbitrary conditions (type filter mechanism).
-This still allows you to map decorators from attributes though:
+The example above demonstrates that decorators do not have to match attributes in the source assembly, but can be applied by arbitrary conditions (type filter mechanism).
+This still allows you to map decorators from attributes if you want to:

 ```
 /* Decorator configuration that maps the DisplayAttribute from the source assembly to the display decorator. */ {
-    "if": {
-        "hasAttribute": [ "Display" ]
+    "if": { "hasAttribute": [ "Display" ] },
-    },
     "decorator": "display",
     "parameters": [ "{Attributes.Display.Name}" ],
     "import": "@decorators/display"